- BARKA Foundation is a 501(c)3 non-profit charitable organization established in 2006 in the United States.

 Our Problem with Development

-BARKA’s perspective on international development is unique.
-First of all, we don’t particularly care for the term “development”.
+BARKA’s perspective on international development is particular.
+First of all, we don’t care for the term “development”.
 Burkina Faso is ranked close to the bottom of UNDP’s Human Development Index and is considered a “least developed” nation.
 However anyone who has ever experienced poverty knows that one must be incredibly creative and resourceful to survive.
 And anyone who has been to Burkina Faso and met Burkinabè would never say that as a people they are undeveloped.
-In fact, because much of Burkina has not been modernized, the indigenous population has retained an incredible amount of knowledge passed down through generations, which enables them to survive in one of the harshest environments on the planet.
+In fact, because much of Burkina has not been modernized, the indigenous population has retained an incredible amount of knowledge about the ecological landscape that has been passed down through generations, which enables them to survive in one of the harshest environments on the planet.

 Development and Culture